When it All Comes Crashing DownJul 24, 2020

-I'm sharing this story because it relates to health from the inside out, and I try my best to not only share the good times, but to also share the times I've had to literally reprogram my life.
-I'm guilty of sometimes "highlighting" It's a recent story - and I'm gracefully entering the next phase of my life.
+I try my best to not only share the good times, but to also share the times I've had to literally reprogram my life.
+I'm guilty of sometimes "highlighting" I'm gracefully entering the next phase of my life.
 It comes with new challenges, and discoveries.

 I felt my heart beating faster than it ever has, like exploding from my chest.
-I thought maybe it was a stroke - it couldn’t be anxiety- I’m happy, I’m positive, I don’t worry much -I didn’t really believe it could happen to me.
+I thought maybe it was a stroke - it couldn’t be anxiety- I’m happy, I’m positive, I don’t worry much.
+Must be low blood sugar.

-Over the course of the following month I began to feel nauseous every day.
+Over the course of the following month I was nauseous every day.
 I began to think there was a silent problem developing in my body from a fibroid medication prescribed to me to prep for an upcoming hysterectomy.

 Outside of the intense nautia I was feeling good.
 All my fibroid symptoms were gone from the medication I was taking.
 "Hmmmmm….
 Maybe a hysterectomy is not for me," I thought.

 I called my surgeon and asked to talk about options.
-When I first went to see her, I was against western medicine and just wanted to fix this “once and for all” It wasn't my first flare up in my lifetime, but this one was the worst by far.
+When I first went to see her, I just wanted to fix this “once and for all” It wasn't my first flare up in my lifetime, but this one was the worst by far.
 At the time my iron count was low, I was anemic, and my hemoglobin was outside of the surgery comfort zone.

 I was prescribed this drug to stop the bleeding, and shrink the fibroids for a safer surgery.
 I agreed to do it as prep.

 This medication has a history of being hard on the liver so my blood was being monitored monthly.

 My blood to monitor my liver was coming back good...but then it happened.

 Thursday morning at 5:30 am: I’m writing a book.
 I wrote the piece where I lost my dad to a stroke- I release some tears, and move on with the day.